sampetchey/visit-richmond-hill/README.md

 ### Space and Image between Sections

 Between each section a new scrolling background hero image is revealed.
 This helps target different types of viewers.
 Those looking for information fast can use the anchor links to directly access sections.
-Those more curious can scroll through the images and absorb the characeristocs of the location.
+Those more curious can scroll through the images and absorb the characteristics of the location.
 The site is built on the principle that images sell better than text.

 ![](https://github.com/sampetchey/visit-richmond-hill/blob/main/assets/images/rh-cafe-hero-img.png)

 ### Food & Drink

 Three locations for food and drink are introduced: The Orangery, Hollyhock Cafe and The Roebuck Pub.
-Clicking on each one opens a modal containing information, a link to the menu (currently a placeholder '#' link) and a gallery.
+Clicking on each one opens a modal containing information, a link to the venue menu (currently a placeholder '#' link) and a gallery.

 ![](https://github.com/sampetchey/visit-richmond-hill/blob/main/assets/images/rh-foodanddrink-modal.png)